wenma-phd/website_hugo/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Biophysical theory and computation.
+bio: Biophysical theory and computation

 interests:
   - Computational Biology